-At year end, the District had \$31,330,000 in general obligation bonds, as shown in Table A-8.
-The District also had \$521,885 in severance payable at June 30, 2008.
+At year end, the District had \$37,850,000 in general obligation bonds, as shown below.
+The District also had \$88,028 in severance payable at June 30, 2009.
 (More detailed information about the District's long-term liabilities is presented in Note 5 to the financial statements.)
 This debt was to finance the construction of a new school building and the remodeling of existing buildings.
+The District also issued \$7,910,000 to fund future OPEB liabilities.